mouadenna/Chess-Vision-Connect/README.md

 # Chess-Vision-Connect

 ## Introduction

-during my journey learning Deep learning i always was thinking of a project to do beside that, and even more a project that will make me happy during it's realization so chess was one of my first thought so here chess vision connect came
-## how does it work
-first i have uploaded the yolo models i used which are yolov8s for chess pieces detection and yolov8n for detecting corners i tried hardly to balance between performance and speed so these are the best ones you can access these models on kaggle from here[https://www.kaggle.com/datasets/mouadenna/models-chessvision] as well as stockfish engine i used to evaluate chess position you can download it from the official website[https://stockfishchess.org/download/] make sure not to run the notebook on a cloud envirement since i already tried and my accound got banned that's because the stockfish executable file
+Throughout my journey in deep learning, I've been on the lookout for a project that not only enhances my skills but also brings me joy.
+That's when the idea of Chess-Vision-Connect emerged.

+## How Does It Work?

+At the heart of Chess-Vision-Connect are YOLOv8 models meticulously trained on my personal chess board.
+Striking a balance between performance and speed was paramount, leading me to deploy YOLOv8s for chess piece detection and YOLOv8n for corner detection.
+You can access these models on Kaggle [here](https://www.kaggle.com/datasets/mouadenna/models-chessvision).

+Additionally, to evaluate chess positions, I integrated the renowned Stockfish engine.
+However, I must caution against running the notebook on a cloud environment, as my account was previously banned due to the Stockfish executable file.

+Furthermore, if you happen to possess the same chess board as mine, it would greatly enhance the project's accuracy and effectiveness.

+## Project Duration

+This project has been a labor of love, consuming approximately two months of my time.
+Despite the challenges, the experience gained has been invaluable, deepening my understanding of both deep learning and the intricacies of chess.